wdiazux/harvest-sheet/README.md

 - **JSON files** (if enabled): `./output/harvest_export_[prefix].json`
 - **Log files**: Created in the current directory or specified log directory

 In a Docker environment, these paths would be inside the container at `/app/output/` and `/app/logs/` according to the container configuration.
+All file paths in the scripts use absolute paths relative to `/app`.

 All output is enhanced with Rich formatting for better readability in the terminal.